Bread & Law / Cited

 Cited is an earned-media tool and, thus, will only assess news outlets.
 Before the main pipeline runs, a preflight layer collects evidence that the submitted URL is a real editorial operation and classifies the result as news, borderline, or not-news.

 If a submitted URL fails at this layer, then it is not assessed.
 If it is borderline, it is assessed with that caveat.
+If L0 confirms the submitted URL is real news, then it runs the assessment and provides the results.

 Layer 1 — robots.txt

-Layer 2 — HTTP and HTML declarations
+Layer 2 — Other declarations

 Beyond robots.txt, sites can signal preferences in other ways.
 Those details are assessed and analyzed at this layer.